-When it comes to heating and cooling your home, people enjoy tearing open their monthly energy bill to realize that it’s less than they envisioned.
+When it comes to heating your home, people enjoy tearing open their monthly energy bill to realize that it’s less than they envisioned.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be the biggest part of the struggle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when you swap out your current system.

 Of course, there is a huge range of efficiencies for each heating and cooling product line, but because you’re an educated homeowner, you can understand what you can pay for and what you’d like to use for your home.
 To help you with your learning, here are the most commonly used HVAC energy efficiency ratings and a breakdown of what they mean:

 Heating Seasonal Performance Factor (HSPF)*